Chart Color Schemes

 The labour market performance in Heathcote lags significantly behind most other regions nationally

-Heathcote has a balanced workforce with both white and blue collar jobs.
-Manufacturing and industrial sectors are prominent.
+Heathcote has a balanced workforce with representation from both white and blue collar jobs.
+Manufacturing and industrial sectors are strongly represented in the area.
+The unemployment rate is 5.7%, with an estimated employment growth of 1.3% over the past year.

-Mining had a strong representation with an employment share 7.7 times the regional level.
-Conversely, education & training showed lower representation at 6.0% versus the regional average of 9.1%.
-Employment opportunities appeared limited locally based on Census data comparison.
-Over the year to September 2025, employment increased by 1.1%, while labour force increased by 2.3%, causing unemployment to rise by 1.2 percentage points.
-State-level data to 25-Nov showed VIC employment grew by 1.13% year-on-year, with the state unemployment rate at 4.7%.
-National employment forecasts from May-25 estimated growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Heathcote's employment mix suggested local employment should increase by 5.9% over five years and 12.9% over ten years, though this is a simple extrapolation for illustrative purposes.
+Mining shows strong specialization with an employment share 7.7 times the regional level, while education & training has lower representation at 6.0% compared to the regional average of 9.1%.
+Employment opportunities locally appear limited, as indicated by the count of Census working population versus resident population.
+Over the 12 months to September 2025, employment increased by 1.3%, while labour force increased by 2.6%, leading to a rise in unemployment rate by 1.2 percentage points.
+In comparison, Rest of Vic. recorded an employment decline of 0.7% and labour force decline of 0.6%, with marginal unemployment increase.
+Jobs and Skills Australia's national employment forecasts from May-25 offer insights into potential future demand within Heathcote.
+These projections suggest national employment should expand by 6.6% over five years and 13.7% over ten years, but growth rates differ significantly between industry sectors.
+Applying these industry-specific projections to Heathcote's employment mix indicates local employment should increase by 5.9% over five years and 12.9% over ten years.

 Frequently Asked Questions - Employment